fleizean/ft_hangouts/README.md

 # ft_hangouts

 ## Overview
-ft_hangouts is a mobile application developed with Swift, replicating basic messaging functionality similar to popular messaging services.
-This project is part of the 42 curriculum, designed to explore mobile development concepts using Swift programming language and iOS frameworks.
+ft_hangouts is a mobile application developed with Kotlin, replicating basic messaging functionality similar to popular messaging services.
+This project is part of the 42 curriculum, designed to explore mobile development concepts using Kotlin programming language and Android frameworks.

 ## Features
 - **Contact Management**: Create, edit, and delete contacts with their name, phone number, and optional photo